elpupas/Sprint4-BasketManager/README.md

 1. Clone the repository from GitHub: `git clone <REPOSITORY_URL>`
 2. Install project dependencies: `composer install`
+3. Install the npm dependencies: `npm install`
-3. Copy the `.env.example` file and rename it to `.env`.
+4. Copy the `.env.example` file and rename it to `.env`.
 Configure the environment variables, such as the database connection.
-4. Generate a new application key: `php artisan key:generate`
+5. Generate a new application key: `php artisan key:generate`
-5. Run the database migrations: `php artisan migrate`
+6. Run the database migrations: `php artisan migrate`
-6. Start the local server: `php artisan serve`
+7. Start the local server: `php artisan serve`
+8. In a new terminal window, compile the frontend assets using Vite: `npm run dev`

 Great!
 You can now access the application from your local browser using the URL provided by the local server.